boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

     : Unassigned bits.
 See {{sec-iana-opf}}.

 Flow flags (FF):
 : These flags are used to express some generic properties of the flow.
-The following flags are defined (from MSB to LSB):
+The following flags are defined:

     S (Scope):
     : Indicates the granularity of enforcing policies.